What Is Holter Monitoring?

 - Don't take a shower.
 A sponge bath is OK.

 - Follow your normal routine.
-Don't avoid stress, work, or exercise.
+Go to work and exercise as usual.
 It is important to record your heartbeat during your normal activities.

-- If an electrode falls off or the unit makes noise, call your doctor to see what you should do.
+- If an electrode falls off or the unit makes noise, call your healthcare provider.
+Or call the phone number for device support to see what you should do.

 When using a Holter monitor

-- Write in the time of day for each entry you make.
+- Record the time of day for each entry you make.

-- Note each change in activity, including when you take medicine.
+- Note any changes in activity, including when you take medicines.

 - Note any symptoms you feel.
 These might be fluttering heartbeats or skipped beats.

 - Turn on the monitor as instructed when you feel any unusual symptoms.